Skip to main content

 Limb stretching

 *Versus placebo from baseline to Week 26 of the clinical trial, according to the Myasthenia Gravis Activities of Daily Living (MG-ADL) scale.
-In the study, the baseline MG-ADL total score for the 86 people on ULTOMIRIS was 9.1; for the 89 people on placebo, it was 8.9.
+In the study, the average baseline MG-ADL total score for the 86 people on ULTOMIRIS was 9.1; for the 89 people on placebo, it was 8.9.
+At Week 26, the average change in total score from baseline was -3.1 for people receiving ULTOMIRIS and -1.4 for those receiving placebo.
 Many people continued taking other medicines throughout the study.

 Versus placebo from baseline to Week 26 of the clinical trial, according to the Quantitative Myasthenia Gravis (QMG) scale.
 In the study, the average baseline QMG total score for the 86 people on ULTOMIRIS was 14.8; for the 89 people on placebo, it was 14.5.
-At Week 26, the average change in score from baseline was -2.8 for people receiving ULTOMIRIS and -0.8 for those receiving placebo.
+At Week 26, the average change in total score from baseline was -2.8 for people receiving ULTOMIRIS and -0.8 for those receiving placebo.
 Many people continued taking other medicines throughout the study.

 ULTOMIRIS demonstrated effectiveness vs placebo at Week 26, and some people showed earlier improvement